NC Central beats Jackson State in Deion Sanders’ final game

 Jackson State (12-1) was denied its bid for the first undefeated season in school history.
-Coach Deion Sanders is taking over the football program at Colorado, but wanted to finish the season with his Tigers first.
+Deion Sanders wanted to finish the season with his Tigers first before taking over at Colorado.
 Shedeur Sanders will accompany his father to Boulder.

 The win by N.C.
 Central (10-2) gave the Mid-Eastern Athletic Conference a 6-1 edge over teams from the Southwestern Athletic Conference in the Celebration Bowl.